dbtedman/kata-hoist/README.md

 #### [A06:2021-Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/)

-[Snyk](https://snyk.io) scans Gradle and NPM dependencies for know vulnerabilities and creates pull requests to resolve the vulnerabilities when available.
+[Snyk](https://snyk.io) and [Github Security](https://github.com/features/security) scan Gradle and NPM dependencies for know vulnerabilities and create pull requests to resolve the vulnerabilities when available.

 #### [A07:2021-Identification and Authentication Failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/)